shubhambhatnag/ROS-Manager/README.md

-# ROS Visualizer
+# ROS Manager

-ROS Visualizer integrates NiceGUI, MinIO, and Webviz using Docker and NGINX.
+ROS Manager integrates NiceGUI, MinIO, and Webviz using Docker and NGINX.
 The goal is to provide a seamless interface for visualizing ROS bag files stored in MinIO and viewed through Webviz.

 ## Table of Contents